I’ve always embraced technology, especially ‘The Internet’. However, if you had told me 10 years ago that blogging would pay my living…

 - Leave the auto-renew option on so you don’t forget to renew your domain and end up losing your domain name.

 Pro Tip: Some bloggers look for expired domain names with still some SEO value (e.g., on ExpiredDomains.net).
-However, this can be tricky as this domain names can also be penalized (e.g., for spam reasons).
+However, this can be tricky as these domain names can also be penalized by Google (e.g., for spam reasons).
 My advice is to stay away from this unless you know what you are doing.

 If you need extra help deciding on your blog’s name, you could check David Hartshorne’s article.